 Public consultation report on The Hong Kong Jockey Club's initial proposal was announced.

-Concept Design started for current scheme.
+Concept Design commenced for current scheme.

-Rocco Design Architects appointed as Executive Architect.
+Rocco Design Architects were appointed as Executive Architect.

 Outline Zoning Plan guidelines set height restriction of 80mPD for the site.

-Gammon Construction Limited appointed as Management Contractor.
+Gammon Construction Limited was appointed as Management Contractor.

 Pre-construction preparatory works started.

-Police Headquarters Block façade repair works completed.
+Police Headquarters Block façade repair works were completed.

-Chinese roof tiles replacement completed.
+Chinese roof tiles replacement was completed.